Now Reading

 From Noroi: The Curse (2005) to Onibaba (1964), we rank the best Japanese horror movies of all time.

-Supernatural stories have been part of Japanese culture for centuries.
-The ghosts –yurei – in Japan are classified by their manner of death or based on why they return to the world of living.
+Supernatural stories have permeated Japanese folklore for centuries.
+The ghosts – yurei – in Japan are classified by their manner of death or ‘why’ they return to the world of living.
 Japanese ghost stories – Kaidan – are also often rooted in ideas of social justice.
-The monumental work of Japanese literature, The Tale of Genji – written in the 11th century – contains some of the best known ghost-stories.
-Interestingly, the spirits of women are commonly portrayed in Japanese ghost stories.
+The Tale of Genji, a seminal work of 11th-century Japanese literature, boasts some of the best-known ghost stories.
+Interestingly, ‘female spirits’ are commonly portrayed in Japanese ghost stories.
 Apart from works of fiction, female ghost spirits are a recurrent motif in paintings, woodblock prints, and theatrical plays.
 The message of such stories is often a moral one.
-Often, they are a means to circulate Buddhist teachings.
+Often, they are a means to disseminate Buddhist teachings.

 In Japanese cinema, ghost stories only became prevalent after the end of World War II.
 Filmmakers like Nobuo Nakagawa adapted famous ghost stories by drawing heavily from Japan’s kabuki tradition.
-These wronged, grudge-holding ghosts weren’t easily vanquished unlike the ghosts in Western films.
-In the 1960s Japanese cinema, eroticism and ghost stories were mixed together.
-In fact, many of the radical horror films of the era came from directors who were trained in the ‘Pink film industry’ – erotic soft-core films.
+These wronged, grudge-holding ghosts weren’t easily vanquished, unlike the ghosts in Western movies.
+In the 1960s Japanese cinema, eroticism, and ghost stories were fused together.
+In fact, many of the radical horror movies of the era came from directors who were trained in the ‘Pink film industry’ – erotic soft-core films.

-Nevertheless, in the ensuing decades of rapid economic growth, ghost or horror stories lost their sheen.
-They failed to satiate audiences’ appetite for entertainment, until the emergence of J-horror in the late 1990s.
+Nevertheless, in the ensuing decades of rapid economic growth, ghost stories lost their sheen.
+They failed to satisfy horror fans, until the late 1990s, when J-horror emerged.
 The new generation of horror filmmakers used the fear of new digital technologies to rehash old ghost stories.
-The terrifying sequence involving the malevolent spirit Sadako in the film Ringu (1998) changed horror cinema forever.
-Although J-horror was a short-lived phenomenon, Japanese horror cinema has much to offer.
+The terrifying sequence involving the malevolent spirit Sadako in Ringu (1998) changed horror cinema forever.
+Although J-horror was a short-lived phenomenon, Japanese horror movies have much to offer.

 Let’s dive into some of the best, blood-curdling, gasp-inducing Japanese horror movies.